devsoc-unsw/structs.sh/README.md

 1. `git clone https://github.com/Tymotex/DataStructures.git && cd DataStructures` - downloads this repository and changes directory to the project root directory
 2. <a href="https://computingforgeeks.com/how-to-share-your-linux-terminal-in-web-browser-with-gotty/">Install GoTTy</a>
 3. Run `bundle install` in the root directory to install Ruby dependencies.
-See the <a href="https://bundler.io/">ruby bundler</a>
+See the <a href="https://bundler.io/">ruby bundler</a>.
+This project uses Ruby v2.7.0
 4. `./util/scripts/make_recurse.sh` - recursively runs `make` on all subdirectories.
 This automatically compiles all the data structures
 5. `ruby terminal-menu.rb` - starts the selection menu where all the interactive visualisers can be accessed